Scalable Multi-Robot Motion Planning Using Workspace Guidance-Informed Hypergraphs

 \section{Abstract}

-\blue{ In this work, we propose a method for multiple mobile robot motion planning that efficiently plans for robot teams up to an order of magnitude larger than existing state-of-the-art methods in congested settings with narrow passages in the environment.
-We achieve this improvement in scalability by adapting the state-of-the-art Decomposable State Space Hypergraph (DaSH) planning framework to expand the set of problems it can support to include those without a highly structured planning space and those with kinodynamic constraints.
-We accomplish this by exploiting guidance about a problem's structure to limit exploration of the planning space and through modifying DaSH's conflict resolution scheme.
-This guidance captures when coordination between robots is necessary, allowing us to decompose the intractably large multi-robot search space while limiting risk of inter-robot conflicts by composing relevant robot groups together while planning. }
+In this work, we propose a method for multiple mobile robot motion planning that efficiently plans for robot teams up to \blue{128 robots} (an order of magnitude larger than existing state-of-the-art methods) in congested settings with narrow passages in the environment.
+We achieve this improvement in scalability by extending the state-of-the-art Decomposable State Space Hypergraph (DaSH) \blue{multi-robot} planning framework to support \blue{mobile robot motion planning in congested environments.
+This is a problem that DaSH cannot be directly applied to because it lacks a highly structured, easily discretizable task space and features kinodynamic constraints}.
+We accomplish this by exploiting \blue{knowledge about the workspace topology} to limit exploration of the planning space and through modifying DaSH's conflict resolution scheme.
+This guidance captures when coordination between robots is necessary, allowing us to decompose the intractably large multi-robot search space while limiting risk of inter-robot conflicts by composing relevant robot groups together while planning.